Using artificial intelligence to build solutions that help answer the greatest unmet need in cardiovascular medicine.

 Diagnosis is challenging

 Currently, diagnosis relies on a combination of symptomatology and echocardiographic evidence and the exclusion of non-cardiac causes of dyspnea according to clinical scores.
-This complexity is a challenge, and up to to 64% of patients are missed a diagnosis3, leading to unavoidable invasive hemodynamic measurements and missed treatment.
+This complexity is a challenge, and up to 64% of patients are misdiagnosed3, leading to avoidable invasive hemodynamic measurements and missed treatment.

 Key issues are preventing progress